Niyog59/Vendor-Performance-Analysis-SQL-Python-PowerBI/README.md

 # Vendor Performance Analysis

 ## 📌 Project Overview
 This project evaluates vendor performance and inventory efficiency in a retail/wholesale setting.
-It identifies underperforming brands, quantifies vendor contributions to sales and profit, measures the impact of bulk purchasing, flags slow-moving inventory, and statistically compares profitability models across vendor groups.
+It identifies underperforming brands, quantifies vendor contributions to sales and profit, measures the impact of bulk purchasing, flags slow-moving inventory, and statistically compares profitability models across different vendor groups.

 **Core business questions**
 - Which vendors/brands are underperforming and need pricing or promotional adjustments?